ArikRahman/rapid/README.md

 Made for convenience while coding and better performance than all-in-one solutions like Godot.

-**Note:** As of June 2021, I'm not longer actively working on rapid.
-Please fork the repository if you want to keep the project alive.
+**Note:** Up to date with the latest commits before the original rapid project was archived.

 ## Goals